arpitbbhayani/articles/blogs/string-interning.md

 }
 ```

-Above snippet shows how Python interpreter, while setting an attribute to a Python object, also interns the attribute name.
+The above snippet shows how a Python interpreter, while setting an attribute to a Python object, also interns the attribute name.

 ### Explicit Interning